ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 velocity projected onto the $xy-$plane, which is parallel with the table.

 The above equations are defined in terms of $\hat{v}_0$, which can point direction in the $xy-$plane.
-If we take a frame of reference in which ball motion is in the $+x-$direction, we can drop the vector notation:
+If I take a frame of reference in which ball motion is in the $+x-$direction, I can drop the vector notation:

 <div class="extra-info" markdown="1">